Detailed information about the Graduate Program can be found in the Graduate Student Handbook.

 In addition to the three core requirements, students must take three other graduate seminars with official Film course numbers for the M.A.
 With a minimum of two seminars per semester, students will typically complete the M.A. coursework in the third semester of residency.

-Students entering with a Master’s Degree in a field other than Film Studies will be required to complete all requirements for the M.A. in Film, including the M.A. exam, before proceeding to the Ph.D program.
-Requests that equivalencies be granted for courses already taken in other programs or at other universities will be handled on a petition basis.
-Students should submit copies of previous course syllabi with a written request to the Graduate Adviser.
+Students entering with a Master’s Degree in a field other than Film & Media Studies will be required to complete all requirements for the M.A. in Film & Media, including the M.A. exam, before proceeding to the Ph.D program.

 The exam is always administered in the first official week of Fall semester (the week before classes begin in August).
 Students will have taken the 200/201 sequence during the previous Fall and Spring semesters, have had the summer to review, and take the exam upon returning to school in the third semester.
 The exam may be taken before completing all course requirements and the first language exam, but students are encouraged to finish these requirements during the semester of the exam, if possible (but in any case no later than the fourth semester).
 Students cannot be advanced to candidacy until all such requirements are completed, even after passing the written exam).